Table of Contents

 GCA and PMR treatment

 Your doctor may prescribe a corticosteroid medicine to treat inflammation and pain.
-This can help with symptoms of GCA and more severe cases of PMR.
+This can help with symptoms of GCA and PMR.
 These medicines are taken by mouth (in pill form).
 Once you start taking a corticosteroid, you should feel better quickly.
 You may need to take this medicine for 6 months up to 2 years.